 Monitoring for Long-term and Late Effects.
-Depending on the treatment your child received, they may need additional, ongoing tests to monitor for late effects.
-Baseline labs and other testing are often done at entry into survivorship care and then as recommended based on results, your child's prior treatment, and their current health.
+Depending on the treatment your child received, he or she may need additional, ongoing tests to monitor for late effects.
+Baseline labs and other testing are often done at entry into survivorship care and then as recommended based on results, your child's prior treatment, and his or her current health.
 Talk to the members of your child's healthcare team to determine the best screening schedule for your child or if you have any questions or concerns.